Adavi654/swe6733-group2-outty/docs/docs/definition-of-ready.md

 # Definition of Ready (DoR)

-A Product Backlog Item is considered Ready when it contains:
+A Product Backlog Item is considered "ready" when it contains:

 ## Required Elements